flightphp/core/README.md

     Hello, Bob!

-By default Flight will look in the current working directory for template files.
-You can set an alternate path for view templates by setting the following config:
+By default Flight will look for a `views` directory for template files.
+You can set an alternate path for your templates by setting the following config:

     Flight::set('flight.view.path', '/path/to/views');